chris001002/order/README.md

 <p>
-This is models and migrations from the ERD given
+This is models and migrations from the ERD given <br>
+The default migrations from Laravel are stored in database/default_migrations_from_Laravel
 </p>